cnunciato/hab-static-website-example/README.md

 # hab-static-website-example

-This is an example of one way to package and deliver a static website with [Habitat](https://habitat.sh/) and have it managed indepedently by the Habitat Supervisor.
+This is an example of one way to package and deliver a static website with [Habitat](https://habitat.sh/) and have it managed independently by the Habitat Supervisor.

 It assumes a little knowledge of Habitat, so if you don't yet have that, [take a look at a few demos](https://habitat.sh/learn/) to get a sense of how things work, then come back here when you're ready.